Crank-Git/MTFWBuilder/README.md

 ![MTFWBuilder Interface](image/mtfw.png)

 A modern, user-friendly web interface for generating Meshtastic device configurations and building custom firmware.
-This tool streamlines the process of creating `userPrefs.jsonc` files and compiling them directly into UF2 firmware images to apply to meshtastic devices in DFU mode.
+This tool streamlines the process of creating `userPrefs.jsonc` files and compiling them directly into firmware images (.bin for ESP32 devices, .uf2 for nRF52/RP2040 devices) with automatic format detection based on your device type.

 ## 📚 Table of Contents